 This Public Hearing will be a hybrid meeting at 700 H Street, Hearing Room 1, Sacramento, CA 95814.
 Community members may attend in person or virtually.
-Teleconference access information will be posted to the MHSA webpage, https://dhs.saccounty.gov/BHS/MHSA, at least one (1) week prior to the Public Hearing.
+Teleconference access information will be posted to the MHSA webpage, https://dhs.saccounty.gov/BHS/Pages/MHSA/Mental-Health-Services-Act-(MHSA)-Homepage.aspx, at least one (1) week prior to the Public Hearing.

-If a community member would like to attend the Public Hearing and needs to arrange for an interpreter or a reasonable accommodation, please contact Anne-Marie Rucker as soon as possible, but no later than Wednesday, March 29, 2023, at (916) 875-3861 or ruckera@saccounty.gov.
+If a community member would like to attend the Public Hearing and needs to arrange for an interpreter or a reasonable accommodation, please contact Anne-Marie Rucker as soon as possible, but no later than Wednesday, March 27, 2024, at (916) 875-3861 or ruckera@saccounty.gov.